deeplight77/employee-directory/README.md

-# employee-directory
+# Employee Directory
-An employee directory to view and admin employee profiles
+An responsive employee directory to view and admin employee profiles, viewable in mobile and desktop resolutions.